Top Public Policy Issues Facing Governing Boards in 2023–2024

 These challenges make it more urgent than ever for those who govern and lead colleges and universities to make their voices heard about the importance of higher education not only to the economy but to the country’s civil discourse and cohesion, as well as its vital role as an engine of opportunity and advancement.

-We provide a brief introduction of the major issues below, followed by a description of the context in which colleges and their boards, will be grappling with them.
+We provide a brief introduction of the major issues below, followed by a description of the context in which colleges and their boards will be grappling with them.
 We then take a deeper dive into each issue and how it is playing out in higher education today.

 Affordability and Value

 College affordability and crushing student debt loads are twin issues that affect millions of American families—both those deciding where to send their children and those still struggling to pay off loans from years and even decades ago.
 Private, nonprofit, four-year institutions, in particular, face growing resistance to tuitions that average nearly $40,000, not counting tuition discounts.
 Students, families, and the public at large are questioning the fundamental value of a college degree, and government auditors have criticized as confusing the information colleges give prospective students about financial aid and net costs.
-Meanwhile, proposals by the Biden Administration to increase college affordability—such as larger Pell Grants and tuition-free community college—are likely to hit roadblocks in the Republican-controlled U.S. House of Representatives.
+Meanwhile, proposals by the Biden administration to increase college affordability—such as larger Pell Grants and tuition-free community college—have hit roadblocks in the Republican-controlled U.S. House of Representatives.

 Accountability and Regulation